I don't own these characters.

 Relief washed over Soi like a cool spring as she stepped outside onto the veranda.
 A soft sigh escaped her lips as the crisp air hit her inflamed flesh, passing through her light sleepwear of a plain white yukata.
 Her body was able to relax slightly thanks to the breeze.
 Taking an breath, the humble scent of the night helped put her at ease just a little more.

 Yes, this definitely seems much better, she commented to herself.
 Wiggling her toes, she found that even the cold wood beneath her felt soothing.
-It was like she was being caressed by the night air, calming her down quite a bit and taking the edge off of her soul.
+It was like the night air was caressing her, calming her down quite a bit and taking the edge off of her soul.
 I might even be able to go back to sleep at this rate.
 Taking another deep breath, she ran her hand through her drenched hair, noticing how much she had sweat.

 "I might have to take a cold shower too," Soi mumbled to the dark, wiping sweat and hair from her pale brow.
 But, for now the nighttime wind was going to hold her while she tried to figure out why her mind kept bringing up such images.
 "What if I'm under some sort of magic spell Yes, maybe someone that is proficient in the arts used some spell and was making me see such haunting things?"
 She frowned at the thought that someone might have actually used magic on her without her noticing.
 "What kind of captain does that make me?" she growled.
 "What kind of warrior does that make me?"